arrowjs/ArrowjsCore/ReadMe.md

 ## ArrowjsCore Structure

+- `ArrowjsCore/libs/ArrowApplication.js`

+ArrowApplication is a singleton object.
+It is heart of Arrowjs.io web app. it wraps Express and adds following functions: support Redis, multi-languages, passport, check permission and socket.io / websocket

-- This picture below shows overview of `ArrowjsCore/libs/ArrowApplication.js` structure .
+This picture below shows overview of `ArrowApplication.js` structure .

     ![libs/ArrowApplication.js](arrowapp1000.png)